March 9, 2026

 This is the solo tracking ceiling: it works as long as your internal motivation holds, and it collapses the moment it doesn't.
 For goals that require sustained effort over months — fitness, creative projects, career pivots, financial discipline — that ceiling is a real constraint.

 The key insight isn't that sharing is magical.
 It's that each layer of social connection adds a distinct mechanism that private tracking can't replicate.
-And if sharing with one person produces these gains, what happens when you embed your goal in an entire community?
+Writing creates clarity.
+Sharing creates commitment.
+Regular reporting creates consistency.
+But here's the question Matthews' study raises without answering: if the full protocol — writing your goals, sharing them with one person, and reporting weekly — nearly doubles achievement, what happens when you embed your goal in an entire community?

 The Contagion Effect